 XIII.
 Dissemination

-129. States should ensure that the general comment is widely disseminated to all relevant stakeholders, in particular parliaments, governmental authorities, the judiciary, business enterprises, the media, educators and civil society and public at large, and be made available in multiple formats and languages so as to reach, in particular, children, parents and caregivers.
+129. States should ensure that the general comment is widely disseminated to all relevant stakeholders, in particular parliaments, governmental authorities, the judiciary, business enterprises, the media, educators and civil society and public at large, and be made available in multiple formats and child-friendly languages so as to reach, in particular, children, parents and caregivers.

 Comment: GER recommends adding „child-friendly“.